Bogdanp/personal-website/content/post/parallel-racket-web-server.md

 One approach to solving this problem might be to spawn multiple places, each running a web server bound to the same port.
-Unfortunately, it's not possible in Racket to re-use TCP ports (primarily because the cross-platform support for flags like `SO_REUSEPORT` is inconsistent).
+Unfortunately, it's not possible in Racket to re-use TCP ports (primarily because not all platforms have an equivalent of Linux's `SO_REUSEPORT` flag).
 Thankfully, the web server's `serve` function takes an optional `tcp@` argument.
-We can leverage that argument to provide the server with a custom implementation of the [`tcp^`] signature.
-So, our main place can spawn one place for every parallel web server that we want to run, then run a TCP server of its own, accept new connections, and send each connection to the web server places one by one.
+We can leverage that argument to provide the server with a custom implementation of the [`tcp^` signature].
+So, our main place can spawn one place for every parallel web server that we want to run, then run a TCP server of its own, accept new connections on that server, and send each connection to the web server places one by one.

-Take this minimal application, saved on my machine as `app.rkt`, for
+Take this minimal application -- saved on my machine as `app.rkt` -- for example:
-example:

 ```racket
 #lang racket/base